Kids who need a cast often have plenty of questions. Here are answers to some frequent inquiries about casts.

 These days, casts are made of either:

-plaster of paris: a heavy white powder that forms a thick paste that hardens quickly when mixed with water.
-Plaster of paris casts are heavier than fiberglass casts and don't hold up as well in water.
+- plaster of paris: a heavy white powder that forms a thick paste that hardens quickly when mixed with water.
+Plaster of paris casts are heavier than fiberglass casts and don't hold up well in water.

 How is a cast put on?

 First, several layers of soft cotton are wrapped around the injured area.
 Next, the plaster or fiberglass outer layer is soaked in water.
 The doctor wraps the plaster or fiberglass around the soft first layer.
 The outer layer is wet but will dry to a hard, protective covering.
 Doctors sometimes make tiny cuts in the sides of a cast to allow room for swelling.

 Absolutely not!
 A wet cast may not hold the bone in place because the cast could start to dissolve in the water and could irritate the skin underneath it, possibly leading to infection.
 So your child shouldn't swim and should use a plastic bag or special sleeve (available online or sometimes at pharmacies) to protect the cast from water.
 And instead of a shower, your child may need to take a sponge bath.